k2052/mastering_nooku/chapters/02_the-way-of-nooku.md

 doing something like `KIdentifier::registerApplication('wpadmin', WORDPRESS_ADMIN_PATH);`, the possibilities are endless!

 Finally we add Adapters to KFactory.
 I'm not sure exactly what the purposes are for the KFactory abstractions.
 But it appears as if it allows one to alias mixins.
-That means we can effectively call one object with one set methods on one platform and then on another instantiate another object with and antirely different set methods, but still keep the same api
+That means we can effectively call one object with one set methods on one platform and then on another instantiate another object with and antirely different set methods, but still keep the same api.

 E.g